 Sugar for cuts: Plain old packet sugar is a natural anti-bacterial, and actually accelerates wound-healing by drawing moisture from the wound.
 It's so effective, I even use this remedy at home.
 Simply clean your cut with plenty of fresh water (make sure to wash your hands with soap first if you touch an open wound), let air dry for a few minutes, then sprinkle the sugar into the damp cut — you can also make a simple paste of sugar and just a bit of water — and cover with a Band-Aid.
 On the first day, replace the sugar paste again before you go to sleep.

-, really does work.
+Gum for constipation: I've found that this remedy, cited by the New York Times, really does work.
 "For reasons he describes as "mysterious," Joe Graedon, a pharmacologist in North Carolina, notes that many travelers suffer from constipation, for which he says sorbitol, the artificial sweetener used in sugar-free gum, can provide relief.
 "The nonsugar sweeteners draw fluid into the colon and digestive tract," said Graedon, who with his wife, Teresa, a medical anthropologist, wrote the book "The People’s Pharmacy: Quick and Handy Home Remedies."

 Green tea bags for puffy eyes: Some of us have to travel for work, not just pleasure, and showing up to a meeting with puffy eyes (or face) can seem as stressful as any of the above illnesses.
 I like using green tea bags (refrigerated if you have access), to bring down facial swelling.
 If you can, soak the bags the night before in a cup of water and leave in the fridge.
 When you wake up in the morning, wash your face as you normally would, then lie down for five minutes with the tea bags over your eyes.
 I use the water the bags soak in as a toner too.
 Black tea can also work if green isn't available.